Cognitive Assessment in London | Cognitive Assessments Therapists

 The IQ test consists of several tasks measuring various measures of intelligence including short-term memory, analytical thinking, mathematical ability and spatial recognition.
 Like all IQ tests it does not attempt to measure the amount of information you have learned but rather your capacity to learn.
 Once you've provided your answers, we compare your results to people of your age and then we provide a normalized score.
 Normalized scoring can be difficult to understand for those without a background in statistics.
 It's best to think of your score as a number which represents your IQ compared to others, not as a measure of intelligence.
 Normalizing means the average IQ score is 100.
 How far you fall either side of this number determines roughly how unusual your IQ is.
 Only 2% of the population have an IQ greater than 128.
 Half of the population have an IQ score between 85 and 115.

-Reasons for Cognitive Assessments
+Reasons for Cognitive Assessment in London

 Cognitive assessments are suitable for children and adults.
 An individual does not need to have high language abilities to receive a cognitive assessment.
 Individuals who experience any of the following could benefit from a cognitive assessment:

-- Difficulties processing information
+- Difficulties with: language, reading and/or writing, memory, processing and retaining information

 - Poor attention and/or concentration